-How to Relieve Glute Muscle Pain (Hip Pain near the Buttocks)
+How You Can Relieve Glute Muscle Pain

 The gluteus minimus is located underneath the medius.
 Together with the medius, their role is to abduct the hip and to prevent adduction.

 A Simple Test for Weak Glutes

-A simple test for weakness is to stand up straight and place both hands on each hip.
+A simple test for weakness is first to stand up straight and place both hands on each hip.
 Then bend one knee as if to raise your foot slightly off of the ground.

-The role of the gluteus maximus is to externally rotate the thigh and leg and also to extend it.
+The role of the gluteus maximus is to rotate the thigh and leg externally and also to extend it.
 This is the primary muscle to raise you up from a sitting position and also to lower you.

 If your gluteus maximus is weak, you will find it difficult to perform many activities that involve bending at the hip while you are supporting your body weight.
-Your knees and lower back will compensate for this along with the thigh muscles.
+Your knees and lower back will compensate for this along with the thigh.
 Any combination of these other muscle groups will fatigue over time leading to lower back and knees issues.

-Most people will assume that treatment directly for the back muscles and knees are required, when it is the hip muscles that are the primary source of dysfunction.
+Most people will assume that treatment directly for the back muscles and knees are required when it is the hip muscles that are the primary source of dysfunction.

 Learn Hip Shifting

-Those of us with lower back pain have very limited mobility in these areas of the hip and back.
+Those of us with pain have very limited mobility in these areas of the hip and back.
 It almost feels as if you are locked or frozen in this region of your body.
 To hip shift is NOT easy but it helps to counteract muscle guarding.

-remain tight and stiff.
-This prevents the healthy and correct motion of your hips.
+Locking prevents the healthy and correct motion of your hips.
 Hip Shifting helps you to retrain your body to release this tension.
-It releases pressure and stiffness and thereby reduces your pain level.
+It releases pressure and stiffness and gives you relief.